 The formatting, fonts, and colors are certainly a major aspect of any website.
 Attractive sites are simply nicer to look at, but the functions they support are more important for your conversion rate.
 Even if your site is beautifully designed, if the search bar is difficult to find or if you have popups that you aren’t able to close on a mobile device, people won’t get very far down your sales funnel.

 When building your site, your goal is to make it as easy as possible for your customers to find products they like and to check out.
 This is most easily achieved by keeping up with industry standards and ensuring your pages are properly organized, easy to search, and not too cluttered with extraneous text and images.

 You want to take advantage of extensions and other features to enable the smoothest customer journey possible.
 If you’re working with Magento, one of the most powerful eCommerce platforms available, you will have plenty of customization options available to you.
-A team of experts, like 121eCommerce, will be well-equipped to ensure you have an optimized flow across your site to maximize conversions.

 Similar to page layout, navigation is so important when it comes to eCommerce and maximizing checkouts.
 People have grown accustomed to certain things when they shop online and many of those are pretty simple navigational features: they want to easily search your site, there should be product filtering on the left, and they want to see breadcrumbs.